Kike García (Venezuelan footballer): Managerial career

 Shortly after retiring, García took up coaching in his first team San Agustín.
 He subsequently moved to Atlético Venezuela, being an assistant manager of the main squad and manager of the under-20s.

 On 29 November 2015, García was appointed manager of Deportivo Petare for the ensuing campaign.
 The following 23 May, he was named in charge of Lebanese club Al Nabi Chit SC.

 García returned to his home country on 28 November 2018, after being appointed at the helm of former side Aragua.
 He resigned on 8 May 2021, after a poor start of the campaign.

 García was named manager of Carabobo on 2 January 2022, but was sacked on 4 July.
 On 20 November, he was appointed in charge of Deportivo La Guaira for the 2023 season.

+On 21 March 2024, García left La Guaira on a mutual agreement.
+On 3 September, he took over Inter de Barinas.